 Skip to main content

 Should I wake baby from a long nap?
-3 times it’s okay
+4 times it’s OK

-Know when to cut your baby's nap short
+Know when to cut your baby's nap short and other times your tot need to be woken up

 If you’re a new parent, you know sleep is so extremely precious.
-In some cases, you could be only sleeping when your baby sleeps, making that time all the more valuable.
+In some cases, you could be only sleeping when your baby sleeps (if that), making that time all the more valuable.
 But if you’re finding your baby’s sleep schedule is pretty erratic, and more frequent and longer naps are hurting your routine more than helping it (like if those late-afternoon naps are resulting in later nights), you may feel tempted to wake up your napping baby.
 Should you though?
 Are you asking yourself, “Should I wake Baby from long naps?”

-Are you facing doubts on whether you actually should wake a napping tot, no matter how much you may want to?
-Turns out, the myth that you should never wake a sleeping baby is just that, a myth.
-There are actually several instances when you should definitely wake them.
-Here’s when and why waking a baby from a long nap is something a parent must do.
+Are you facing doubts on whether you actually should wake a napping tot?
+Turns out, the myth you should never wake a sleeping baby is just that, a myth.
+There are actually several instances when you should definitely wake that little snoozer.
+Here’s when and why waking a baby from a long nap is something a parent might have to do every so often.

 Sometimes, though, things interfere with that schedule.
 Maybe you’re traveling or visiting with family, and nap time just didn’t happen when it normally does.
-Whatever the circumstance, if your baby is napping to the point that they’re throwing off that established schedule, don’t feel bad about waking them up.
+Whatever the circumstance, if your baby is napping to the point they’re throwing off that established schedule, don’t feel bad about waking them up.
 You’re doing them a favor in the long run.

 Just like you feel cranky and off when your sleep routine is messed up (like if you pulled an all-nighter and then tried to get a few hours of sleep in the morning), babies go through the same thing.
 So, if you find that they’re sleeping more than normal, give them a nudge.
 The same thing goes if you find your baby napping too close to bedtime, and it’s interfering with how well they respond to their nighttime routine.

-A mother watching her baby sleep in a crib
+A mother watching her baby sleep in their crib.

 Should you wake a sleeping baby to eat?
-Yes – under certain circumstances.
-Just like babies have very specific sleeping schedules, they also have pretty rigid eating schedules.
-Especially for newborns, it’s important that they eat every couple of hours.
-So, if you find that your baby is sleeping through their normal mealtimes during the day, try waking them up to eat.
+Yes — under certain circumstances.
+Just like babies have specific sleeping schedules, they also have pretty rigid eating schedules.
+Especially for newborns, it’s important they eat every couple of hours.
+So, if you find your baby is sleeping through their normal mealtimes during the day, try waking them up to eat.

 This only applies to newborns because your older baby will develop a schedule of their own that you won’t necessarily need to interrupt just for feeding.
-And, once they’re aged up a few months, it’s not as vital that they eat every few hours as it is when they’re a newborn and need to gain weight as consistently.
+And, once they’re aged up a few months, it’s not as vital they eat every few hours as it is when they’re a newborn and need to gain weight as consistently.

-Baby sleeping in their crib with a stuffed bear
+Baby sleeping in their crib with a stuffed bear.

 If you’re concerned about their safety